gammasoft71/Examples_wxWidgets/README.md

 ## Custom controls

-[NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.
+[NumericTextCtrl](src/CustomControls/NumericTextCtrl) Shows how to create a custom control NumericTextCtrl from wxTextCtrl.

-[Line](src/CustomControls/Line) Shows how to create a custom control wxLine from wxPanel.
+[Line](src/CustomControls/Line) Shows how to create a custom control Line from wxPanel.

 [DomainSpinCtrl](src/CustomControls/DomainSpinCtrl) Shows how to create a DomainSpinCtrl widget with own [wxDomainSpinCtrl](src/CustomControls/DomainSpinCtrl/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).